-Louise Glew is the director of evidence and learning at Sequoia Climate Foundation, where she leads efforts to inform Sequoia’s strategy, and impact through a blend of systems thinking, Bayesian approaches to causal inference, and quantitative modeling.
+Louise Glew is the chief evidence and learning officer at Sequoia Climate Foundation, where she leads efforts to inform Sequoia’s strategy, and impact through a blend of systems thinking, Bayesian approaches to causal inference, and quantitative modeling.

 Prior to joining Sequoia, Louise was the global lead scientist for conservation evidence at the World Wildlife Fund (WWF), where she led an interdisciplinary team focused on the generation, synthesis, and use of evidence in decision-making.
 She also convened the Alliance for Conservation Evidence and Sustainability (a cross-sector collaboration focused on the use of evidence in decision-making) and was the founding chair of the Impact Evaluation Working Group of the Society for Conservation Biology.

 Louise holds a doctorate in environmental science from the University of Southampton and has published research on the impacts of biodiversity conservation interventions in leading scientific journals, including Nature and Science.

 Sara Gray is the office manager at Sequoia Climate Foundation.
 Prior to Sequoia, Sara managed a private dental practice in Irvine, CA.

 Sara grew up in Southern California and loves working close to home and near family.
 In her free time, she enjoys attending concerts, cheering on the Los Angeles Dodgers and practicing yoga.